Frequently Asked Questions

 Can I transfer back to regular school from The Grove (CVDL)?

-What if I attend another school, can I take courses at The Grove?
+What if I attend another school?
+Can I take courses at The Grove?

 For Students in K to 9:

-For Students in Grades 10 to 12
+For Students in Grades 10 to 12:

 What grade 10 to 12 courses do you offer?

-We offer a wide-range of courses toward a full Dogwood Graduation Diploma.
-Please visit this page for more information: List of all course offerings at The Grove (CVDL) 10 to 12 program
+We offer a wide range of courses toward a full Dogwood Graduation Diploma.
+Please visit this page for more information: List of all course offerings at The Grove (CVDL) 10 to 12 program.

 What can I start?

-How do I find out Graduation Requirements?
+How do I find out the Graduation Requirements?

-Grade and graduation requirements are outlined on the Ministry of Education Website, you can find them at this link: New Graduation Program Requirements.
-You can make an appointment at ANY time to work with The Grove’s (CVDL) academic advisor to review your progress towards graduation.
+You can make an appointment at ANY time to work with The Grove’s (CVDL) academic advisor to review your progress toward graduation.

-2022/23 Graduation Handbook
+Graduation Handbook

 Can I do Online Learning by myself?

-In grades K to 9 all students must have a home facilitator working with them.
-A majority of the program will be delivered at home with the home facilitator, guided and supported in collaboration with a BC certified teacher.
-In grades 10 to 12, parents or guardians (aka home facilitator) are expected to assist students by monitoring time and work completed (basic executive functioning).
+In grades 10 to 12, parents or guardians (aka home facilitators) are expected to assist students by monitoring time and work completed (basic executive functioning).
 Parental help may not be possible in some courses and may not be required.
-A tutor may be hired by the family if and when needed (at their cost).
-The teachers and advisors at The Grove (CVDL) are here to provide assistance either face to face, by phone, virtually, email or through texting 🙂
+The family may hire a tutor if and when needed (at their cost).
+The teachers and advisors at The Grove (CVDL) are here to assist either face to face, by phone, virtually, by email or through texting.